ericbalawejder/ericbalawejder.github.io/_posts/2020-05-11-honest-answers-to-interview-questions.markdown

 academia.
 The idea that anything is possible if you work hard enough is unfortunately a dangerous delusion.
 Life is more random than it seems and favorable outcomes are more often attributable to making good bets rather than a good work ethic.
 Don’t sacrifice more than it’s worth.
 Nepotism, networking and luck play a large role in the outcomes of our lives.
+Many outcomes are based on the decisions of other people.
 You can do everything right and still lose.

 `80) Why did you choose your major?`<br>
-I like to understand how things work and all explainable things in the universe can be mapped to a mathematical concept.
+I like to understand how things work.
+Mathematical theories and principles provide an understanding and explaination to problems stemming from the universe.
+Mathematics is about pattern and structure and has a pervasive influence on our everyday lives.

 `81) What will you miss about your present/last job?`<br>
 Helping the people I worked with.